dave-007/Teach-To-Learn-Azure-In-2024/slides/Slides.md

 - Step out from learning solo & learn in a group
 - Consider [pursuing your MCT certification](https://learn.microsoft.com/en-us/credentials/certifications/mct-certification)
 - Create your future by learning interesting stuff and helping others learn it as well.
-- Ask out how you can help a local user group!
+- Ask out how you can help a local user group! - [SFSSUG Call for Speakers!](https://sessionize.com/)

 ---